0x62797465/Reverse-Engineering/ezcrackme.md

 004c0000-004c4000 rw-p 00000000 00:00 0
 ...
 ```
-Now, in gdb, we can dump the memory using the gdb command `dump memory newbinary.bin 0x00400000 0x004c4000`.
+Now, in gdb, we can dump the memory using the command `dump memory newbinary.bin 0x00400000 0x004c4000`.

 # Actually reverse engineering the binary
-We are greated with a standard libc_start_main type of _start, making the main identification easy.
+We are greeted with a standard libc_start_main type of _start, making the main identification easy.
 The main itself seems to call strlen but the function itself is destroyed, but we can assume that it wants a string length of 6.
 The actual check is sub_401d05.
-The first arguement is the user input, the second arguement is the string "lAmBdA", and the last arguement is 0x0203020305 (finding this is a bit confusing using decompilation, but by either emulation or looking at the assembly you can confirm it).
+The first argument is the user input, the second argument is the string “lAmBdA”, and the last argument is 0x0203020305 (finding this is a bit confusing using decompilation, but by either emulation or looking at the assembly you can confirm it).
 As for sub_401d05 itself:
 ```c
 {
 int32_t var_c = 0;